glorialulu/TSNet/README.rst

 Features
 --------

-The tsnet is a Pyton package designed to perform transient simulation in water distribution networks.
+TSNet is a Python package designed to perform transient simulation in water distribution networks.
 The software includes capability to:

 * Generate water network models based on .inp files
-* Operate elements, including pumps and valves, to generate transient events
+* Operate network elements, including pumps and valves, to generate transient events
 * Add disruptive events including pipe bursts and leakages
 * Perform transient simulation using MOC method
-* Visulize results
+* Visualize results

 For more information, go to https://tsnet.readthedocs.io.